vmware-archive/AndroidIntelliJStarter/README.md

 ## 0. Power User Instructions
 **Don't open IntelliJ yet.**

 So you know what you're doing, eh?
-Fine, let's do this thing.
+Let's do this thing!

 - **Don't open IntelliJ yet.** Seriously, did you already launch it?
 Close it.
--  Install android to ~/android-sdk-mac_x86/ and install a bunch of SDKs
+-  Install android to ~/android-sdk-mac_x86/ and install a bunch of SDKs with Google APIs.
--  Clone and reconfigure this project as YourProject by running this stuff:
+-  Clone and reconfigure this project as YourProject by running:

         git clone git://github.com/pivotal/AndroidIntelliJStarter YourProject # or your fork cd YourProject